janymuong/AirBnB_clone_v4/README.md

 ## Background
+> JavaScript - jQuery

 This is a clone of the [AirBnB website](https://www.airbnb.com/).
 This specific part covers web dynamic content development w/ `JavaScript`and `JQuery`.
-We load objects from the client side by using an RESTful API developed in previous series: [AirBnB_clone_v3](https://github.com/janymuong/AirBnB_clone_v3)
+We load objects from the client side by using a RESTful API developed in previous series: [AirBnB_clone_v3](https://github.com/janymuong/AirBnB_clone_v3).

-### JavaScript - jQuery

-Explores front-end development using `JavaScript` and `jQuery`.
 The goal is to gain proficiency in `DOM` manipulation, event handling, making AJAX requests/calls, and utilizing the power of jQuery to simplify front-end programming.

-#### File Info:
+### File Info:
 > **Note**
 > - The `index.html` - i.e. HTML files in [web_dynamic/templates](./web_dynamic/templates) - serve as the main entry point for the application.
 This files are rendered by the Flask routes to interact with the JavaScript functionality.
 > - You can find the jQuery library included in the `head` section of each `HTML` file, which enables you to use jQuery methods and selectors in your JavaScript code.